20k/crapmud_documentation/README.md

 `set_start_window_size({width:50, height:25});` will set the starting width and height of the window in character sized units

 `is_key_down(char)` may be used to test if a key is down.
 Uses the love2d naming convention https://love2d.org/wiki/KeyConstant but bear in mind that not all keycodes are implemented yet, noteably any keycodes that would require shift to be pressed, numpad keys, F keys, and caps/scroll/numlock.
-F keys and *lock keys will never be supported, numpad is a maybe, and shift+1 keys are on the todo list
+F keys and *lock keys will never be supported, numpad is a maybe, and shift+1 keys are on the todo list.
+This also supports mouse clicks under the constants "lmouse", "mmouse" and "rmouse"

 `set_realtime_framerate_limit(30)` may be used to set a framerate limit.
 Valid ranges are 1-60fps